EricFarrell/Cybersecurity-Portfolio/Maltego/README.md

 ## Maltego: Social Engineering Awareness: Ethical Email Discovery and Phishing Simulation
 ### Objective
-- Use open-source intelligence tools to identify a potential phishing target.
+- Use open-source intelligence tools to identify a potential phishing target
-- Demonstrate how phishing attacks are created.
+- Demonstrate how phishing attacks are created
-- Highlighting the importance of cybersecurity awareness.
+- Highlighting the importance of cybersecurity awareness